Exploring America’s Love of Sauces, Spreads, and Seasonings

 Packaging – Make sure the condiments are stored and transported in quality packaging to ensure secure transport.

-Market Research – To find potential customers in the United States, conduct market research and create a marketing plan to advertise your products.
 Another option is to use a U.S.-based retailer with expertise in the American market such as RudiGourmand to handle this for you.

 American cuisine would not be the same without the flavor and excitement that condiments bring to its meals.
 Although Americans love domestically-produced condiments, international condiments are becoming more and more popular since they have distinctive flavors and ingredients.